maxmunzel/kvass/README.md

 TL;DR There is a central server running `kvass serve` with clients connected to it.
-Key-value pairs overwrite each other based on wall clock time 99.999% of the time and using lamport clocks in the remaining .001% of the time.
+Key-value pairs overwrite each other based on wall clock time 99.999% of the time and using Lamport clocks in the remaining .001% of the time.
 You can mostly forget about this, as long as your clocks are mostly in sync.